Question: 1

 Question: 4

-To complete this task, sign in to the Azure portal and modify the Azure resources.
+To complete this task, sign in to the Azure portal.

 A Explanation:

-2. In the properties of VNET1, click on Peerings.
+In the properties of the Network Security Group, click on Inbound Security Rules.

-3. In the Peerings blade, click Add to add a new peering.
+Click the Add button to add a new rule.

-8. Click the OK button to save the changes.
+Click the Add button to save the new rule.

 Answer : A